rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 ### Common Virtual Host Configuration Mistakes

-1. Running "httpd &ndash;S", reports an error stating "[warn] \_default\_ VirtualHost overlap on port 80, the first has precedence"
+1. Running "httpd -S", reports an error stating "[warn] \_default\_ VirtualHost overlap on port 80, the first has precedence"

         [Wed May 18 15:24:51 2011] [warn] \_default\_ VirtualHost overlap on port 80, the first has precedence
 		VirtualHost configuration: